G.U.Y.: Recording and composition

 Initial recording sessions for Artpop coincided with the Born This Way Ball.
 Zedd was not happy with the initial outcome of the recordings and so he suggested Gaga to re-do the whole process.
 Gaga's idea of recording the songs with Zedd was to not limit themselves with the intention of creating a staple radio hit, instead be creative in whichever way they wanted.
 He explained to Rolling Stone that they did not "try to make an EDM album – but, at the same time, we didn't try not to make an EDM album.
 I've done a lot of stuff that's really outside of what I usually do.
 There was one song that started from her just giving me, like, 10 words to describe an emotion, and then I had to make this into music.
 It's been a very experimental way of approaching music."

 The song was recorded at Record Plant Studios, Hollywood, California, by Dave Russell with assistance from Benjamin Ladder.
 Zedd did the mixing of the track at Zeddl.
 The instructional voice at the beginning of the song was done by Sonja Durham.
 Assisting with the whole process was Ryan Shanahan and Jesse Taub.
 Finally, Rick Pearl did the additional programming and Gene Grimaldi did the audio mastering at Oasis Mastering Studios in Burbank, California.

 According to Musicnotes.com, "G.U.Y." is set in the time signature of common time, with a dance-pop tempo of 110 beats per minute.
 It is composed in the key of C minor with Gaga's vocals spanning the tonal nodes of D3 to C5.
 "G.U.Y." is an EDM song with industrial, R&B, and house elements.
 Jason Lipshutz of Billboard described the track as a "shuddering dance siren that makes the distinction between gender equality and willful sexual submission".
 Caryn Ganz from Rolling Stone called the song a "gothy grinder".

 Its composition is reminiscent of the songs on Gaga's first album, The Fame (2008), with MTV News' John Walker noticing a number of topics being addressed by the lyrics, including sexual preferences, dominance and submission and gender roles.
 There is also a glimpse of baroque music in the composition which Ed Power of Hot Press described as landing "its blows with agreeable fervor".
-The song opens with Gaga playing the role of a hostess, which Maura Johnson of Spin found similar to the 1993 erotic album, Cyborgasm.
+The song opens with Gaga playing the role of a hostess, which Maura Johnston of Spin found similar to the 1993 erotic album, Cyborgasm.
+It begins with a spoken word introduction about Eros, the god of sexual desire.